LauraCole1900/nosql-social-api/README.md

 ## Description

-This is a the back end and middleware of a generic social media site, built using Mongoose and demonstrated using Thunder Client.
+This is a the back end and middleware of a simple social media site, built using Express, Mongoose, and RESTful APIs, and demonstrated using Thunder Client.

 ## Links